xan105/CnC-Online/README.md

 ### Registry

-  Please be advice that these games check the values in the registry: incorrect or missing value(s) may prompt an "offline" error when entering "Online play" in the menu even tho your network and the server are fine (not to be confused with actual netowrk error).
+  Please be advice that these games check the values in the registry: incorrect or missing value(s) may prompt an "offline" error when entering "Online play" in the menu even tho your network and the server are fine (not to be confused with actual network error).

 ### NAT